OpenVZ/vzkernel/redhat/docs/submitting-contributions.rst

 These guides assume you've completed the :ref:`quick-start` guide and are familiar with the :ref:`repository-layout`.

-There are two major types of contributions ARK accepts.
-The first is kernel configuration options and build scripts, both of which live in the ``os-build`` branch.
-The second are patches to the kernel itself, which are in the ``ark-patches`` branch.
+All contributions must be constructed against the ``os-build`` branch which contains the configs for Fedora and ARK builds, and the kernel patches for Fedora and ARK.

 Documentation
 =============